Dpdl-io/DpdlEngine/doc/Dpdl_API.md

 This is the Dpdl scripting API documentation.

-The API's are available as:
+The Dpdl API's are available as:
 - Java API's
 - Dpdl import Libraries
 - Native Libraries